jrgp/pastebin/README.md

 ## Features

 - Private pastes
-- Paste pruning (1 year since last viewed)
 - Custom paste URLs
 - Syntax highlighting for hundreds of file types
 - Reply to pastes easily
-- Functionality to make it hard for spambots to post
+- Functionality to make it hard for spambots to post (Essentially CSRF and slight post obfuscation)
+- Functionality to make it impossible for this to hack your box (immune to file inclusion vulnerabilities and sql injection)
+- No special dependencies

 ## Requirements